nimrods8/binutils-gdb/README.md

 Use `info comments` to display all stored comments.

 Notes:
-1. You may need to copy the gdb python libraries to /usr/share/gdb:
+1. You may need to copy the compiled gdb python libraries to /usr/share/gdb:
 `cp -R ./gdb/data-directory/* /usr/share/gdb/`